Gene: RNA genes

 A typical protein-coding gene is first copied into RNA as an intermediate in the manufacture of the final protein product.
 In other cases, the RNA molecules are the actual functional products, as in the synthesis of ribosomal RNA and transfer RNA.
 Some RNAs known as ribozymes are capable of enzymatic function, while others such as microRNAs and riboswitches have regulatory roles.
 The DNA sequences from which such RNAs are transcribed are known as non-coding RNA genes.

 Some viruses store their entire genomes in the form of RNA, and contain no DNA at all.
 Because they use RNA to store genes, their cellular hosts may synthesize their proteins as soon as they are infected and without the delay in waiting for transcription.
 On the other hand, RNA retroviruses, such as HIV, require the reverse transcription of their genome from RNA into DNA before their proteins can be synthesized.

 Inheritance

 Inheritance of a gene that has two different alleles (blue and white).
 The gene is located on an autosomal chromosome.
 The white allele is recessive to the blue allele.
 The probability of each outcome in the children's generation is one quarter, or 25 percent.

-Organisms inherit their genes from their parents.
+Organisms inherit their genes from their parent (s).
 Asexual organisms simply inherit a complete copy of their parent's genome.
 Sexual organisms have two copies of each chromosome because they inherit one complete set from each parent.